Build with AIEdTech Track

 View all FAQ

-Does only the team lead need to register?
+Does only the team lead need dashboard access?

 I do not have a team.
 Can I join?